t-yamo/chromecast-vision/README.md

 ## Description

 This is the sample synchronous YouTube viewer with Google Chromecast.
-You can chat with other viewer.
+You can chat with other viewers.

 ## Usage